shitcoinswap/.github/profile/README.md

 # Shitcoin Society is sunsetting

 Thank you so much for you interest in the Shitcoin Society.
-We are both happy and sad to announce that the Shitcoin Society will be sunsetting, as we focus our efforts on supporting the [SmartCoin Development Foundation](https://www.smartcoin.dev).
+We are both happy and sad to announce that the Shitcoin Society will be sunsetting.
+While the company name was extremely fun, it proved to be difficult - impossible, even - to onboard B2B customers.
+Turns out, most businesses simply don't share our kind of humor.
+But not all is lost.
+We learned our lessons, and offer the [SmartCoin Development Foundation](https://www.smartcoin.dev) for your consideration.
 See you on the other side.

 ## You got one of these?